any-docs/css/content/guides/writing_modes/vertical_controls/index.md

 ### Adjusting text direction and option order

-Again, it is possible to use a {{cssxref("direction")}} property value of `rtl` to set the text direction to go from bottom to top, instead of the default direction of top to bottom.
+Again, it is possible to use a `direction` property value of `rtl` to set the text direction to go from bottom to top, instead of the default direction of top to bottom.

 It is also worth noting that in the above example, the inline direction for the select options goes from right to left because we used `writing-mode: vertical-rl`.
 If we use `writing-mode: vertical-lr` instead, the `<option>` text will appear from left to right.